ohorace/Previous-Projects/README.md

    * Domesticated Animal input text file
    * Wild Animal input text file

-* *__Data Structures > Josephus Problem:__* this project uses a Queue to solve the Josephus problem.
+* *__Data Structures > Josephus:__* this project uses a Queue to solve the Josephus problem.
 You enter the number of people in a circle and the position that gets eliminated.
 It continues until one person is left remaining.
 This project contains:
    * Josephus Class (tester class)
    * MyQueue Class
    * Queue Interface